simonmichael/hledger/site/download.md

 2. **`stack install hledger-lib-1.3 hledger-1.3 [hledger-ui-1.3] [hledger-web-1.3] [hledger-api-1.3]`**\
    \
-   Don't type the square brackets; they indicate optional packages which you can skip to save time.\
+   Don't type the square brackets; they indicate optional packages which you can omit to save time.\
    hledger-ui is [not yet available on Windows](https://github.com/jtdaugherty/vty/pull/1#issuecomment-297143444).\
    This command installs the latest released hledger packages (and the haskell libraries and tools they depend on) from an [appropriate](https://www.stackage.org/package/hledger-lib)